 But as soon as the Nokia 8 had launched, we started to hear that there was another flagship phone, the fabled Nokia 9.

-We've unpicked the rumours to present everything we know about the Nokia 9 so far.
+We've unpicked the rumours to present everything we know about the Nokia 9 so far - and there's a lot of chatter.

 Nokia 9: The name